 Despite having operated JT65 on VHF, it took some time for me to get started with this mode on HF.
 Operation began during 2010, using the excellent JT65-HF software by Joe Large, W6CQZ.
 Sadly due to health issues W6CQZ ended development of JT-65-HF, and I began using WSJT-X by K1JT, then migrated to JTDX by UA3DJY and his team, JT65 has netted several very satisfying contacts, and when the HF bands become poor JT65 offers an excellent weak-signal option.
 For JT65 I still use JTDX (which gives me T10 and JT9 in addition to JT65) and VK3AMA's brilliant JT-Alert addon.

-This is also a popular alternative mode of operation.
-Many of my earlier contacts were made in this mode, and it is still a popular mode of operation for me during relaxing times.
-I have also found a surprising number of rare stations on PSK31, and regularly check out 10.140, 14.070, 18.100 and 21.070 for anything interesting!
-For the PSK modes I make use of either FLDigi or MixW.
+Many of my earlier contacts were made in this mode, and it is still an option as a mode of operation for me during relaxing times.
+I have also found a surprising number of rare stations on PSK31, and occasionally check out 10.140, 14.070, 18.100 and 21.070 for anything interesting!
+For the PSK modes I make use of FLDigi.